amankoli09/Tableau_Project/README.md

 Hosting and deploying websites using GitHub Pages

-Working collaboratively as a team
+Collaborating effectively in a team

-Writing professional project documentation
+Writing clean and professional documentation

 <br><br>